WokLibCodeClub/OnlineCodeclub/README.md

 ### [Python processing library to generate and move shapes](shapes.md)

-This project continues our exploration of the Python graphics library called processing.
+This project continues our exploration of the Python graphics library called ```processing```.
 We use `processing` to generate shapes on the screen and then write code to move them around using various keyboard keys.